 custom-port-buffer-size is a parameter that determines the sizes of the buffers associated with newly created custom ports.
-When called with no arguments, the parameter returns the current buffer size.
-When called with a positive fixnum k, it sets the current buffer size to k.
+The value of this parameter must be a positive fixnum.

 9.8.
 Input Operations

 console-input-port libraries: (chezscheme)

 console-input-port is a parameter that determines the input port used by the waiter and interactive debugger.
 When called with no arguments, it returns the console input port.
 When called with one argument, which must be a textual input port, it changes the value of the console input port.
 The initial value of this parameter is a port tied to the standard input (stdin) stream of the Scheme process.